rocky-linux/documentation/docs/guides/asterisk_installation.md

 ### Downloading and Configuring the Asterisk Build

 Before you download this script, make sure you have the latest version.
-To do so, navigate to http://downloads.asterisk.org/pub/telephony/asterisk/ and look for the latest build of Asterisk and then copy the link location.
+To do so, navigate to http://downloads.asterisk.org/pub/telephony/asterisk/ and look for the latest build of Asterisk.
+Then copy the link location.
 As of the writing of this document, the following was the latest build:

 ```
 wget http://downloads.asterisk.org/pub/telephony/asterisk/asterisk-18.6.0.tar.gz
 tar xvfz asterisk-18-current.tar.gz
 cd asterisk-18.6.0/
 ```

 Before running the `install_prereq` below (and the remaining commands), you are going to need to be the superuser or root.
 It's much easier at this point to get into _sudo_ permanently for a while.
 We will exit back out of _sudo_ later in the process:

 ```